aragon/sdk/modules/client/examples.md

 ### Loading the list of members (TokenVoting)

-Retrieving all the members of a TokenVoting DAO.
+Retrieving all the members of an Token DAO.

 ```ts
 import { TokenVotingClient, Context, ContextPlugin } from "@aragon/sdk-client";